OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CSV_Profile/README.md

 ## To not use Docker

-We use Docker to facilate deployment and sharing but it causes a lot of troubles itself.
+We use Docker to facilitate deployment and sharing but it causes a lot of troubles itself.
 Maybe, things would have been easier if we didn't use Docker.